Triangle

 4. Evolution and Human Behaviour

-This research area applies evolutionary theory to understand human behaviour, including sex differences, kinship, and altruism.
-We explore how evolution and environment shape social behaviours, personality, and moral decision-making.
-Our research also delves into the nature and nurture of individual differences.
-By comparing identical and non-identical twins, we look at the extent to which the differences are due to genetics versus experience.
+This research area uses evolutionary theory to shed light on the human mind and behaviour, with a special focus on sex differences, kinship, and altruism.
+Our research also explores the nature and nurture of individual differences: By comparing identical and non-identical twins, we look at the extent to which the differences are due to genetics versus experience.

 Research Focus Areas